 One of the most challenging populations for shelters across the country is large dogs.
-Big dogs tend to have a longer length of stay, which results in greater potential to succumb to shelter stress, and stress can lead to undesirable behaviors, which further handicaps the dogs’ chances of a positive outcome.
+Big dogs tend to have a longer length of stay, which results in greater potential to succumb to shelter stress, and stress can lead to undesirable behaviors or illness, which further handicaps the dogs’ chances of a positive outcome.
 This playbook is designed to give an overview of strategies that have been successfully implemented by agencies all over the country, and to assist you in creating a customized protocol for your organization utilizing their experiences, standard operating procedures and proven lifesaving strategies.
 The goals are to reduce length of stay, maintain the dogs’ mental health while they’re in the shelter and ultimately increase your save rate for large dogs.

 Every agency, of course, has its own physical design, staffing levels and volunteer programming, all of which can play a role in how programs are implemented.
-However, every agency can overcome its individual barriers to implement some aspects of the programming.
+However, every agency can overcome its individual barriers to implement some aspects of this programming.
 From providing ongoing enrichment to engaging staff and volunteers, aspects of positive housing for large dogs can be incorporated into the daily schedule.

 The following describes a variety of programs that you can review and implement at your agency.
 Each program has different workforce needs, internal and/or external resources needs, and other elements that you and your team must take into consideration for successful implementation.
 Keep in mind that many of the needs can be met by using your volunteer workforce and asking for donations to support the program.
 Implementing even a portion of a program will help you take your lifesaving for large dogs to the next level.